DevOps: Finding Your Path to Successful and Continuous Improvement

 DevOps presents significant benefits that can radically improve your software delivery capabilities; therefore, we believe it needs to be part of any discussions on process improvement.

-That being said, religiously following specific ideas and making a cult is never great; we believe it will have the opposite effect.
+That said, religiously following specific ideas and making a cult is never great; we believe it will have the opposite effect.

 8. Further Readings